12 CBSE NCERT Political Science 3 Politics of Planned Development

 Q3

-On the eve of Independence, India had two main models of modern development before it.
-What were they?
+On the eve of Independence, India had two primary models of modern development before it.
+What were these two models?

-A The traditional village economy model and the modern industrial model
+A The colonial model and the Gandhian model

-B The liberal-capitalist model (Europe/US) and the socialist model (USSR)
+B The liberal-capitalist model and the socialist model

-C The agrarian model and the service-sector model
+C The feudal model and the democratic model

-D The colonial exploitation model and the self-sufficient model
+D The market economy model and the mixed economy model

-Hint: Recall the major global economic ideologies prevalent during the Cold War era.
+Hint: Recall the dominant global economic ideologies post-World War II.

 Answer